Moroccan nationalists attending the annual meeting of the UN General Assembly (New York, December 1952).

 MY CURRENT PROJECT

-My current book manuscript, Networking for Independence: The Moroccan Nationalist Movement’s Global Campaign Against Colonialism, examines how the activists of the Istiqlal (Independence) Party conducted a worldwide publicity campaign, which contributed to the abolishing of the French and Spanish Protectorates in 1956.
+My first book, Globalizing Morocco: Transnational Activism and the Making of the Post-Colonial State, examines how the activists of the Istiqlal (Independence) Party conducted a worldwide publicity campaign, which contributed to the abolishing of the French and Spanish Protectorates in 1956.
 Organized around propaganda offices in New York, Paris, and Cairo, the nationalists successfully created an international network of supporters that helped them present their case before world public opinion during the early Cold War era and convinced the UN to deal with the status of Morocco.
 I argue that the very structure of the nationalists' non-hierarchical and flexible propaganda network and their activities abroad helped them prevail in their struggle against the colonizers, but also enabled King Mohammed V to co-opt its central nodes after independence and transform the Istiqlal into an opposition party, thus laying the foundation for the pro-Western authoritarian monarchy that persists until today.